 How your frequent flyer membership can get you through the 10-day Border Force strike

 Airport passengers will see delays as border protection staff go on a 10-day strike.
-Discover how your frequent flyer membership can reduce stress and inconvenience during the protest.
+But you can avoid the crowds and wait for your flight in luxury thanks to you frequent flyer membership.

 Passengers have been warned to expect delays when flying in and out of international airports as Australian Border Force workers kick off a 10-day strike from Monday 21 September 2015.